magewirephp/portman/README.md

             'file-doc-block' => '/** Readme */', // add a doc-block to all the files in Foo 'children'        => [
                 'Bar' => [
                     'rename'            => 'Baz', // rename class Bar to Baz (with the namespace change it was Foo\Bar and becomes Baz\Baz)
-                    'remove-methods' => ['unnecessaryBazMethod'] // remove the method from the class ]
+                    'remove-methods'    => ['unnecessaryBazMethod'] // remove the method from the class, 'remove-properties' => ['unnecessaryProperty'] // remove the property from the class, ]
             ]
         ]